-Discount rate: The discount rate used to measure the total OPEB liability was 3.50%.
-The projection of cash flows used to determine the discount rate assumed that employee contributions will be made at the current member contribution rate and that contributions for future plan members were used to reduce the estimated amount of total service costs for future plan members.
-No future State contributions were assumed to be made.
-Based on those assumptions, the OPEB plan's fiduciary net position was projected to be deplete in 2019 and, as a result, the Municipal Bond Index Rate was used in the determination.
+Discount rate: The discount rate used to measure the total OPEB liability was 2.21%.
+The projection of cash flows used to determine the discount rate assumed that total payroll for the initial projection year consists of the payroll of the active membership present on the valuation date.
+In subsequent projection years, total payroll was assumed to increase annually at a rate of 3.00%; employee contributions will be made at the current member contribution rate and that contributions for future plan members were used to reduce the estimated amount of total service costs for future plan members.
+Annual State contributions were assumed to be equal to the most recent five-year average of State contributions to the fund.
+Based on those assumptions, the OPEB plan's fiduciary net position was projected to be depleted in 2021 and, as a result, the Municipal Bond Index Rate was used in the determination